docker/extensions-sdk/docs/tutorials/react-extension.md

 ## What's next?

-See the next [tutorial](../vm-service-extension/) to add a backend service or check the rest of tutorials.
+See the next [tutorial](../expose-socket-npipe) to expose a socket or npipe in your extension extension.